Kat9-123/asa/Sublang.md

 ; *ID*ptr is a safe and automatically generated name

 ```
 Remember that because of how Subleq works, what are called 'Labels' here, are also just pointers!
 But since Subleq dereferences them, we can think of them as values.
-But mind that literals need indirection `a -= 10` doesn't subtract 10 from a
+But keep in mind that literals require indirection `a -= 10` doesn't subtract 10 from a

-### Inclusions
+## Inclusions
 The `#` symbol may be used to include another .sbl file anywhere
 ```Clojure
 #MySblFile.sbl